That's it for another year!

 As I never tire of saying, the Calendar is a collection and not a 'best of' or 'chart' so nothing should be made of the fact that this song is the 25th this year, barring the fact it is rather lovely, eminently suited to the day and probably not the type of thing you're likely to hear much on the radio today.

-This is a gorgeous doo-wop style song from the '50's and it won't surprise you to know the video featues a record going round at 78 rpm.
-Watch it here - Jesse Belvin - as you keep an eye on the turkey.
+This is a gorgeous doo-wop style song from the '50's and it won't surprise you to know the video features a 78 rpm record (Ask yer Gran).
+Listen here as you keep an eye on the turkey.

 Monday 24 December 2012